 Vegetarians can be catered for, but advance notice should be given.

 Drinks included: All soft drinks, mineral water, tea and coffee, local wine and beer are included.
 Premium brands, spirits and liqueurs will cost extra.

-Equipment: Two of the suites have a sleeper couch suitable for one child to share.
+Equipment: Two of the suites have a sleeper couch, which can sleep two children, but is probably better suited for one child.

-Generally recommended for children: In some ways it could be great for a larger family if booking sole use of the entire boat.
-However, because of the limited size of the boat and proximity of the rooms to each other, children - and adults - are asked to be respectful of their fellow-guests and there isn’t anywhere to ‘let off steam’.
-So we believe it’s likely to be suitable for older, more mature children.
+Generally recommended for children: In some ways the Zambezi Queen could be great for a larger family if booking sole use of the entire boat.
+In other circumstances, because of the limited size of the boat and proximity of the rooms to each other, children – and adults – are asked to respect their fellow guests and there isn’t anywhere to ‘let off steam’.
+So we believe a cruise is likely to be suitable only for older, more mature children.

 Notes: The pool is unfenced and the river has crocodiles and hippos.
 Children must be under the constant supervision of their parents.

 Power supply notes: There is power between 6.00am and 10.00pm, when electronic equipment can be charged.
 There is a battery system when the power goes off, but then only for the in-room fan and reading lights.

 Communications: There is usually cellphone reception on the boat, and occasionally very limited WiFi.

 TV & radio: There is no television or radio